Internet Matters

 Help children with SEND have positive experiences online

-If a child has SEN or disabilities, the online space may provide them opportunities they don’t get offline.
+If a child has SEN or disabilities, the online space may provide them with opportunities they don’t get offline.
 Our expert panel shares what trusted adults can do to ensure they are getting the most out of their online experiences while staying safe.

 Julia von Weiler

-Psychologist & Executive Director
+Psychologist & Executive Director, Innocence in Danger

 What can parents and carers do to encourage children’s inclusion of those who might be differently abled online?